bparanj/crystal/electronics/book/faraday.md

 - F is the Faraday constant
 - e is the elementary charge (1.602176634 × 10⁻¹⁹ coulombs)
 - NA is Avogadro's number

-Would you like me to elaborate on any particular aspect of the Faraday unit or its applications?